LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 used by some objects in the module.
 It is very unsure whether these extensions still work, but they were kept around as a legacy waiting for pure-Python replacement solution to be added to Crappy.
-To enable extension module(s), one has to locally clone Crappy and `setup` install it manually with the correct drivers installed on the machine.
+To enable extension module(s), one has to locally clone Crappy and install it manually with the correct drivers installed on the machine.

 Other objects
 +++++++++++++